magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-modbus-device.md

 layout: docwithnav
 assignees:
 - zbeacon
-title: How to connect Modbus device to ThingsBoard using the ThingsBoard IoT Gateway
+title: How to connect Modbus device to IoT Hub using the IoT Hub IoT Gateway
-description: Understand how to connect Modbus device to ThingsBoard using the ThingsBoard IoT Gateway
+description: Understand how to connect Modbus device to IoT Hub using the IoT Hub IoT Gateway

 ---